 - Sew the other side of the zipper the same way.
 The zipper will be placed between the outside and inside fabrics which will be right sides together.

 - Open up.

-- Turn right side out through the gap and stitch closed.
-You should use matching thread.
+- Turn the right side out through the gap and stitch closed.
+You should use a matching thread.